alexwaweru/Design-Patterns-in-Python/README.md

      behavior, and define classes that implement the interface for each state.
 2. A class delegates state-specific behavior to its current state object instead of implementing state-specific behavior directly.

+## 5. Decorator pattern (Structural)
+##### Description
+The use of layered objects to dynamically and transparently add responsibilities to individual objects without affecting the behaviour of other objects from the same class.

+Problems the decorator design solves:
+1. Responsibilities should be added to an object dynamically at runtime.
+2. A flexible alternative to subclassing for extending functionality should be provided.

+What solution does the decorator pattern describe:
+1. Implement the interface of the extended(decorated) object (component) transparently by forwarding all requests to it and
+2. perform additional functionality before/after forwarding a request.

+##### Implementation
+Consider going down to the local coffee shop for a coffee.
+There are typically many different drinks on offer – espressos, lattes, teas, iced coffees, hot chocolate to name a few, as well as a number of extras (which cost extra too) such as whipped cream or an extra shot of espresso.
+You can also make certain changes to your drink at no extra cost, such as asking for decaf coffee instead of regular coffee.

+Quite clearly if we are going to model all these drinks and combinations, there will be sizeable class diagrams.
+So for clarity we will only consider a subset of the coffees: Espresso, Espresso Con Panna, Café Late, Cappuccino and Café Mocha.
+We’ll include 2 extras - whipped cream (“whipped”) and an extra shot of espresso; and three changes - decaf, steamed milk (“wet”) and foamed milk (“dry”).